Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/exercise_python_packaging_text.md

 ## Step 1 - Acquiring the raw code and getting familiar with it

 - Ensure that you have access to the [exercise repository](https://github.com/Simulation-Software-Engineering/test-exercise-packaging/tree/main).
-- Clone the repository and create a branch with the name `<your-GitLab-username>-packaging`, for example **desaiin-package**.
+- Clone the repository and create a branch with the name `packaged-code-by-<your-GitLab-username>`, for example **packaged-code-by-desaiin**.
 - Open the file `solver.py` and go through the file and try to understand the code components.
 - Install `python >= 3.6`.
 - Install pip, build, and Twine.
 - Install NumPy and Matplotlib with `pip`.
 The installation instructions can be found on the webpages (link in the Prerequisities section of this document).
 - Run the code using `python3 solver.py` and observe the output.
-- You should see four plots combined into one figure.
+You should see four plots combined into one figure.
 Save this figure on your system.
+- **Information about solver.py**: This code solves the diffusion equation in 2D over a square domain which is at a certain temperature and a circular disc at the center which is at a higher temperature.
+This code solves the diffusion equation using the Finite Difference Method.
+The thermal diffusivity and initial conditions of the system can be changed by the user.
+The code produces four plots at various timepoints of the simulation.
+The diffusion process can be clearly observed in these plots.
-- Take a few minutes to play around with some of the parameters in the solver file and observe how the output changes.
-For example you can change the value `D = 4.` in line 15 and try to observe changes in the output plots.
+- Take a few minutes to play around with parameters `dx`, `dy` and `D` in the solver file and observe how the value of `dt` and the output changes.
+Do you notice if the code takes more or less time to finish the computation? *This tuning is only for you to understand the underlying physical phenomenon and not part of the evaluation.*
-- If you are interested in the theoretical background of the code, please have a look [in Section 7 of the "Learning Scientific Programming with Python" book](https://scipython.com/book/chapter-7-matplotlib/examples/the-two-dimensional-diffusion-equation/).
+- If you are interested in the theoretical background of the code, please have a look [in Chapter 7 of the "Learning Scientific Programming with Python" book](https://scipython.com/book/chapter-7-matplotlib/examples/the-two-dimensional-diffusion-equation/).

 ## Step 2 - Refactoring the code